Clustering by Denoising: Latent plug-and-play diffusion for single-cell data: Evaluation on single-cell data

 \subsection{Analysis of Human Fetal Brain Development Datasets}

 \textbf{Datasets\;\;} We evaluate the effectiveness of \dice in transferring cell type information learned from high-signal training data to related low-signal test data using scRNA-seq datasets from \citet{Nowakowski2017CortexTrajectories} and \citet{Polioudakis2019NeocortexAtlas}.
 Both datasets profile human fetal brain tissue during development.
-The \citet{Nowakowski2017CortexTrajectories} dataset includes cells from primary cortical and \emph{medial ganglionic eminence} (MGE) samples across multiple stages spanning peak neurogenesis, whereas the \citet{Polioudakis2019NeocortexAtlas} dataset focuses on cells from the neocortex during mid-gestation (15--21 post-conception weeks).
+The \citet{Nowakowski2017CortexTrajectories} dataset includes cells from primary cortical and \emph{medial ganglionic eminence} (MGE) samples across multiple development stages, whereas the \citet{Polioudakis2019NeocortexAtlas} dataset focuses on cells from the neocortex during mid-gestation.
 While the cell types profiled in the two datasets are related, they are not identical due to differences in the sampled tissue.
 This contrasts with the CITE-seq dataset considered previously, where training and test cells originated from the same source.
 This experiment evaluates the robustness of \dice to realistic distributional changes that occur during cross-dataset cell-type label transfer.

-\textbf{Preprocessing and Denoising\;\;} We analyzed 3{,}495 cells from \citet{Nowakowski2017CortexTrajectories} and 15{,}126 cells from \citet{Polioudakis2019NeocortexAtlas}, both of which had undergone QC and transformations analogous to our CITE-seq workflow.
-Because the studies differ in protocols and development of the tissue under consideration, only 17{,}638 genes were shared; from this intersection we selected the top 5{,}000 highly variable genes, yielding matrices $X_{\mathrm{now}} \in \R^{3495 \times 5000}$ and $X_{\mathrm{pol}} \in \R^{15126 \times 5000}$.
-Cell-type annotations were available only for the \citet{Nowakowski2017CortexTrajectories} data, so we performed label transfer to the \citet{Polioudakis2019NeocortexAtlas} data using the \textsf{Seurat} v3 procedure \citep{Stuart2019_SeuratV3} over the shared genes.
+\textbf{Preprocessing and Denoising\;\;} We analyzed 3{,}495 cells from \citet{Nowakowski2017CortexTrajectories} and 15{,}126 cells from \citet{Polioudakis2019NeocortexAtlas}.
+After performing standard pre-processing on the raw expression data (see Section \ref{sec:preprocess_det} for details), we selected 785 highly variable genes shared by both datasets.
+This yielded matrices $X_{\mathrm{now}} \in \R^{3495 \times 785}$ and $X_{\mathrm{pol}} \in \R^{15126 \times 785}$.
 As $X_{\mathrm{now}}$ exhibited a stronger signal, we trained the diffusion prior on a $k\!=\!15$ latent projection of it (via PCA) and evaluated \dice on 1{,}000 randomly sampled cells from $X_{\mathrm{pol}}$ to assess denoising and embedding quality.
 The training and denoising hyperparameters (noise/annealing schedule, number of diffusion denoising steps, and number of Gibbs iterations) matched those used in the CITE-seq example.